umairzia1773/Sorting_Techniques/README.md

 Insertion sort
 --
 It is a sorting algorithm that builds the final sorted array one element at a time.
 It iterates through the input list, shifting elements as necessary to insert each element into its correct position.

+Heap sort
+--
+is a comparison-based sorting algorithm that uses a binary heap data structure.
+It first converts the input array into a heap, then repeatedly extracts the maximum element from the heap and rebuilds the heap until the array is sorted.